kulics/koral/book-en/document.md

 In general, statements are executed in order, the first statement in the function is executed first, then the second statement, and so on.
 ## Collection loop
-If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `@ identifier = expression {}` statement to iterate over the collection, taking each element out of `identifier`.
+If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `@ identifier = expression.. {}` statement to iterate over the collection, taking each element out of `identifier`.

 E.g:
 ```
 Arr = {1; 2; 3; 4; 5}
-item @ Arr {
+@ item = Arr.. {
     print(item)   # print every number
 }
 ```